witnesschain/iosApp/README.md

 <TODO: Add picture of login screen>

-Then, link your account to your Etherium public address.
+Then, link your account to your Ethereum public address.
 This will ensure your wallet is the same as your public one, if you already have one.

 <TODO: Add picture of public address screen>